AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## ⚠️ Sonoma notes

-1. Sonoma requires specific version of AirportItlwm.
-Also, version 14.4 and above require yet another version.
+1. Sonoma requires specific version of AirportItlwm. (technically, different versions for 14.0 and 14.4+, but who cares now).

 2. Installing Sonoma above 14.4 requires setting Misc/Security/SecureBootModel to 'Disabled'.
 This is required *only* at installation time, and should be set to `Default` or to SMBios-specific value (j223 for MacBookPro16,3) afterwards.

-3. Overall I find Sonoma to be less performant than Ventura, but it has one more year of support from brew.
+3. Overall I find Sonoma to be less performant than Ventura, but it might have support for more apps, so it's your pick.

 ## BIOS settings